AI Automation Β· Workflow

 Routing layer

-Make connects your signal source, enrichment tool, deduplication CRM lookup, and sending platform into a single visual scenario.
-Conditional branches route each contact to the correct sequence based on signal type without writing any code.
+Make connects signal source, enrichment, CRM deduplication, and sending platform in one visual scenario.
+Conditional branches route each contact to the correct sequence by signal type, no code required.

 Visual builder 3,000+ integrations Conditional routing